 Student membership is available to full time students and apprentices of any age for a maximum of 3 years.
-It is also open to part-time students whose course of study has a minimum 25 days of contact time or equivalent guided learning hours (if undertaking a course via distance learning).
+It is also open to students studying part-time or via distance learning, providing your course of study lasts at least one academic year (~10 months).

 How much does it cost?

-Student membership is FREE as of 1st January 2018 and will last for the duration of your current course of study.
+Student membership is FREE and will last for the duration of your current course of study.

 What do I get?

 Student members receive a comprehensive package of benefits: